 Despite being the national dog of France, the poodle actually originated about 400 years ago, in what is now Germany.

-The Poodle was initially used as a duck-hunting breed, which is part of the reason the Continental haircut was developed: This unique grooming style helps to keep a dog’s hips warm, while still allowing complete freedom of movement.
+was initially used as a duck-hunting breed, which is part of the reason the Poodle was developed: This unique grooming style helps to keep a dog’s hips warm, while still allowing complete freedom of movement.
+Continental haircut

 Poodles come in three different AKC-recognized sizes: Standard, Miniature and Toy (in decreasing order of size).
 The Standard is the oldest variety of the three, with the Miniature and Toy varieties arising as people began to keep Poodles as companions rather than working dogs.